Starcounter/Docs/guides/blending/blending/README.md

 });
 ```

-In the example above, converter simply passes handler parameters to token parameters, as is.
+In the example above, converter passes handler parameters to token parameters, as is.
 There are signatures of `Blender.MapUri` with no converters, which means that parameters are simply passed through, like above.

-Often its needed to trigger blending on a specific URI only.
-To achieve this, first converter should return non-null string array only on certain parameters.
+Often it's needed to trigger blending on a specific URI.
+To achieve this, first converter should return non-null string array on certain parameters.

 ## Direction of calls when blending

 Blender allows to specify the direction in which blended handlers would be called.
-This is needed to trigger blending only in certain direction: from handler or to handler.
+This is needed to trigger blending in a certain direction: from handler or to handler.
 The direction is determined by the value that corresponding converter is returning: `null` converter or `null` string array returned in converter blocks the direction of the call.
 In case of zero parameters, there is a special `Blender.MapUri` override with corresponding boolean parameters to determine the allowed call directions.

 ```cs
 Blender.MapUri("/twoparams1/{?}/{?}", myToken, null, (String[] to) => {